mm696626/GameCubeSTMFileGenerator/README.md

   * stg_rsh_a1_32k.stm
   * stg_rsh_b1_32k.stm
 * There is support to write such files if the game crashes if they're stereo
+  * The game doesn't crash, but it's neat anyway

 ### STM Format Documentation
 * STM Header